brennanbutler01/cs6750-hci/section-3.md

 5. Mixed method - mix quantitative and qualitative data together to get a better picture of the reuslts
 ---

+### Mackenzie Chapter 4

+#### What is research?
+Providing credibility.

+Three definitions:
+1. careful/diligent search (like looking for files).
+2. collecting information about a particular subject, like political surveying.
+3. investigation/experimentation aimed at the discovery and interpretation of facts and revision of accepted theories or laws in light of new facts.
+Theories are more general than laws.
+We have some laws, like **Fits Laws** - a model describing the time it takes to do point-select tasks.

+We want to have a formal and standardized methodology for doing research in HCI - more standardization.
+Empirical research encompasses experimental and non-experimental methodologies.

+HCI research **does not prove** things.
+We just gather facts and formulate and test evidence.

+Research must:
+1. be published
+   -  Research must be published!
+Knowledge gained through research needs to be shared, to refine and extend the existing body of knowledge in the field.
+Need high scrutiny in peer-reviewed journals.
+Patents are also a publication  - company can retain ownership and also make it public
+2. use citations, work within body of research
+   - Research papers use citations and references to connect papers together.
+Creates and connects a body of research.
+At the end of a paper, references are provided that provide the full resource, not just a brief citation.
+Citing previous work acknowledges that research continues, extends, and refines other research.
+Allows us to backup questionable assertations.
+More citations = more significant. **H index** is used to measure the impact of a researcher's publication record -  point where rank equals the number of citations. quantifies research productivity and impact of a body of work.
+3. be replicable
+    - need to be able to replicate it. standardized method makes it easier, provide methods in paper.

+ Resarch vs design?
+ - Engineers, designers create stuff and work on products.
+Research is more narrowly focused.
+Small ideas are focused on in resarch, prototyped, tested, and advanced or discarded.
+New ideas in research are incremental, building on others.
+Research prototypes are early on - and won't appear directly in products usually.Prototypes should not be too finished - don't waste time making too perfect or you won't benefit from feedback.
+Research is slower than design or engineering and may only be incorporated later.
+Researchers provide raw materials and processes for engineers.

+#### Empirical Resarch
+Based on observation or experience - don't just follow existing theory.
+Should be capable of being verified or disproved by observation or experiment - need hypotheses.
+Assertions should be narrow and clear.

+#### Research Methods

+##### Observational Methods
+observe humans interacting with computers. examples: interviews, field investigations, contextual inquiries, case studies, field studies, focus gorups, think aloud protocols, storytelling, walkthroughs, cultural probs.

+QUALITATIVE DATA - not precise but VERY RELEVANT.

+directly observe in natural setting - not in a lab.

+discover the why/how of an interaction - reasons for behaviors - focus on thoughts, feelings, emotions, attitudes, reflection, sentiment, style, approach , etc.

+not many measuements - a lot of notes, photos, videos, recordings.
+Measurements are categorical.

+##### Experimental Method
+controlled experiments in a lab.

+QUANTITATIVE DATA - precise, but not very relevant.

+Need two variables: manipulated and response variable.
+- manipulated variable is shown to participants in different configurations. **indepdendent variable**
+- response variable is human behavior property that is observable, quantifiable, measurable. like time! something measurable... **dependent variable**

+need to have two configurations at least. usability evaluation and user testing are not experimental methods, because there is not a manipulated variable.
+A User study does typically involve multiple configurations are tested and compared.
+Usability evaluation is usually just a single interface and config, so not experimental.

+Experimental methods still involve some observation.

+Experimental methods, that are well designed, allow powerful conclusions to be drawn.
+Cause/effect.

+##### Correlational Method
+- looks for relationships between variables - quantification of multiple variables. categories
+- data collected through observations, interviews, surveys, questionnaires, measurements.
+- work in conjunction with experimental methods.
+- balance b/w relevance nad precision. not controlled, but can connect better to real-life experiences.
+- data is curcumstantial - not cuase/effect like experimental

 ## 3.2 Ethics and Human Research

 Milgram experiment, Tuskegee Syphillis Experiment, and Stanford Prison Experiment led to the National Research Act of 1974.